nghenglim/nghenglim/_posts/2017-02-05-Introduce-FawkesJs.md

 It has been awhile since I have been inactive in open-source world.
 Although nowadays trend is in VR, AI and iOT, API development is still needed.

 [FawkesJs](https://github.com/fawkesjs/fawkesjs) is a Javascript framework that is built on top of express, typescript and MVC structure.
-Inspired from Laravel and Loopback, the target of the framework is to make Javascript development even easier.
+Inspired by Laravel and Loopback, the target of the framework is to make Javascript development even easier.

 ## Build in structure in this project
 - Express